Getting married on Grand Place

 - The standard formula takes about 15 minutes.
 It costs 25 EUR for the marriage declaration and additional 25 EUR for the marriage booklet (optional)

 - The courtyard formula takes 20 minutes, because you get 5 extra minutes to access the balcony which allows for some exceptional couple photos with Grand Place on the background.
 You will also be able to spend more time on the inner courtyard.
 This is the little courtyard that is also open to the public, but during weddings no tourists are allowed there so you’ll get to enjoy this quiet spot to make some family photos after the wedding.

-The only downside is that at 250 EUR those are some expensive 5 extra minutes.
+The only downside is that at 250 EUR those are some expensive 5 extra minutes, so make sure to pick a photographer who’s been there before in order to get the most out of it.
 If you want to have more time to enjoy the view, you can extend your time with 20 minutes for an additional 250 EUR.